 |Hours Played: 10+||Type: Full Release|

 |Reviewed on: Xbox One||Platforms: PC, Xbox One, Nintendo Switch, PlayStation 4|

 Driving Me Bananas

 On the Survival side, you have the basics the genre is known for, crafting, building, and eating to survive.
-You cut down trees, smash rocks and hunt the local wildlife to cook food.
-The first thing you will notice is that its quite easy to get stuck on various trees and rocks thanks to the static camera.
+You cut down trees, smash rocks and hunt the local wildlife in order to cook food.
+The first thing you will notice is that it’s quite easy to get stuck on various trees and rocks thanks to the static camera.

 This never ceases to be a problem as the combat is often obscured by the terrain.
-I also spent forever trying to find a gap in my walls because I couldn’t see where I was placing my blueprint behind a cliff.
+I also spent forever trying to find a gap in my walls because I couldn’t see where I was placing my blueprint as it was partially hidden behind a cliff.

 You will quickly meet the true stars of the game, the monkeys.
-Some need rescued, others want to be gifted specific items, either way, each one permanently joins you once you satisfy its criteria.
+Some need rescuing, while others want to be gifted specific items.
+Either way, each one permanently joins you once you satisfy its criteria.
 The coolest aspect of the game is the fact that the monkeys can do anything that you can.

 I mean that literally, they can craft, fight, gather, build, and even carry chests for you.
-They are vital to your progress in the game, as many recipes take forever, and without them, you would be stuck standing there yourself.
+They are vital to your progress in the game as many recipes take forever, and without them, you would be stuck standing there doing it yourself.